 Z-List Celebrities reality star.

-My heart was repeatedly left in the city each time I went to Grandad, often on my own, which was something the two of us had done since I was 8.
+My heart was repeatedly left in the city each time I went to Grandad, on my own, which was something the two of us had done since I was 8.
 We’d go out for food, the cinema, open air concerts and piano bars in the port.
-I built friendships with ex-pat teenagers, who would take me to house parties, sneak me out of the villa and let me ride their motorcycles on the remote roads.
+I built friendships with ex-pat teenagers, who would take me to house parties.
+Sometimes sneaking me out of the villa and let me ride their motorcycles on the remote roads.
 There is plenty to do in the area if you tire of shopping and sunbathing.
 The Cinema close the port, screens films in English, yes you probably haven’t gone to Spain to watch the latest blockbuster, but depending on the time of year that you go, it is always good to have a plan for a rainy day.
 Equally, about a 20 minute drive from Puerto Banus, there is another shopping centre called La Cañada, which houses another cinema, a bowling alley and even a Marks and Spencers.

 Speaking of chiringuitos, if you are looking for a more authentic experience of the area, then drive in either coastal direction away from Puerto Banus and you will soon find the beaches that the locals go to.
 They still have sun loungers, but the prices are a lot more reasonable.
 One that we like to go it is Andy’s beach just down the road in an area called Cabopino.
 There is a lovely beach restaurant, serving the freshest fish, lovely Spanish classics like Paella, as well as simple foods like Pizza or chips for the less adventurous diners out there.
 You can also jump on a banana boat or rent out a slide pedalo.

-Sadly in 2006, my heart broke in Marbella the day we arrived at the Villa knowing that he wasn’t going to be there, knowing he’d never be there again and wondering if we would ever be strong enough to return.
+Sadly in 2006, my heart broke in Marbella the day we arrived at the Villa knowing that he wasn’t going to be there.
+Knowing he’d never be there again and wondering if we would ever be strong enough to return.
 Despite it being the height of summer, it felt cold and the familiarity of the place no longer felt special.

-My heart is still in Marbella, it’s always there and that’s why I return year after year, because for those short weeks I am whole again.
+My heart is still in Marbella.
+It’s always there and that’s why I return year after year, because for those short weeks I am whole again.

 Have you left your heart in a magical city?
 I’d love to hear where.